More Categories

 Q: What is the Hilton Honors program?

-A: The HGVClub membership also comes with membership in Hilton Honors program which gives owners the option to convert their annual Club Points to HHonors points for a $69 fee.
-The Hilton Honors points can be used towards hotel stays and frequent flyer miles at partner airlines.
+A: The HGVClub membership also comes with membership in the Honors program which gives owners the option to convert their annual Club Points to HHonors points for a $69 fee.
+Honors points can be used towards hotel stays and frequent flyer miles at partner airlines.

 Q: What is the difference between HGVC developed resorts and HGVC affiliated resorts?

-A: Within the Hilton Grand Vacations Club there is a distinction between HGVC developed resorts and HGVC affiliated resorts.
+A: Within the Hilton Grand Vacations Club there are 4 types of Hilton resorts, and there is an important distinction between HGVC developed resorts and HGVC affiliated resorts.
 All owners of HGVC developed resorts receive a certain allotment of Club Points each year based on the size of the unit and season in which they own at the home resort.
 Owners at HGVC built resorts are automatically members of the Club and cannot choose to “withdraw” from the Club.
 Most HGVC developed and built resorts are floating use timeshares whereas many affiliated resorts have fixed week usage.
 Furthermore, not all affiliate resorts allow Club membership rights to transfer on the resale market.